 It’s ideal to get an early start to beat the heat if you stay in Wailea to the west or Hana to the east because this is southern Maui.

 You’ll be walking 10 miles with significant elevation gain, so it will be a hard day.
 This is one of the best hikes in Maui.

 Iao Valley State Park in Maui is the location of the Battle of Kepaniwai in 1790 and provides a stunning day trip activity.

-King Kamehameha is credited with defeating the warriors of Maui at this historic State Park in order to unite the Hawaiian Islands.
+King Kamehameha is credited with defeating the warriors of Maui at this historic State Park to unite the Hawaiian Islands.

-The state park, which stretches for up to 10 miles, features stunning landscape and spectacular displays of native Hawaiian plant and animals.
+The state park, which stretches for up to 10 miles, features stunning landscapes and spectacular displays of native Hawaiian plants and animals.

 Due to its abundance of attractive hiking paths, waterfalls, swimming holes, BBQ pits, and other outdoor recreation spots, the park is also referred to as a spiritual rainforest.
 This is one of the great Maui hikes.